 Oat bran bagels are one of my favourite types of bread beside baguettes.
-I like to include bagels in many dishes, for example making sandwiches with them (like peanut butter, smoked tofu, avocado sandwich or vegan greek salad sandwich or green goddess sandwich), have them with scrambled tofu or Not so traditional English breakfast, soak them in warm barley coffee, make sweet toast with them or simply just spread some vegan cream cheese on top of them.
+I like to include bagels in many dishes, for example making sandwiches with them (like peanut butter, smoked tofu, avocado sandwich or green goddess sandwich), have them with scrambled tofu, not so traditional English breakfast or sautéed leafy greens and beans, soak them in warm barley coffee, make sweet toast with them or simply just spread some vegan cream cheese on top of them.
 However oat bran bagels are not always available in shops where I live.
 So to not miss out on this wonderful bread, I like to make them at home.

 There isn’t a lot of work with making this bread but there is quite some waiting time required so that these bagels come together and taste perfect.
 Remember to start working with the dough a day before you want to eat the bagels.

 More delicious breakfast recipes with bread: